ktoso/akka/akka-docs/src/main/paradox/stream/stream-refs.md

   This is not to be mistaken with deploying streams remotely, which this feature is not intended for.
 @@@

+@@@ note
   Since Akka Streams are an implementation of Reactive Streams, by induction one could also say that stream refs allow running *Reactive Streams over the network*.
+@@@

 ## Stream References